As with so many automotive innovations, cruise control was once the preserve of high-end luxury cars.

 It may also help avoid speeding fines by keeping the vehicle at a constant speed.
 Without it, it's easy to creep over the speed limit by accident.

-It may save fuel
+Cruise control may save fuel

 Because cruise control helps you maintain a constant speed, you may use less fuel than you would constantly accelerating and braking manually.